narcolepticsnowman/jpflat/README.md

 ### Custom Serialization/Deserialization of paths

-To specify a custom way to generate paths for each value, use setPathSerializer to set a new object.
+To specify a custom way to generate paths for each value, pass a function as the third argument to flatten or inflate.

-The path serializer has two functions, reduce and expand
+These functions are called the pathReducer and pathExpander.

 During flattening, the current path is represented as an array of objects, each with two properties: key and isInd